-To ensure consistency with these standards and guidelines, the Common Design Review Board (acting as the Design Review Board for the Madison Street Corridor Urban Design Review Overlay District) and the Clarksville-Montgomery Regional Planning Commission staff will review all projects in the urban design overlay district that require demolition, building and sign permits and that make modifications to the exterior appearance of buildings, landscaping and parking.
-Existing nonconforming structures, unforeseen physical conditions and subsequent architectural programmatic constraints may warrant exceptions to the guidelines.
-In such cases, the Design Review Board and planning staff will review alternative design solutions as they relate to the intent of the standards and guidelines and accept alternatives that present the best urban design solution.
-Where a single use or purpose spans more than one sub-district, the Design Review Board and planning staff will explore with the developer alternative solutions that achieve the design intent of the standards and guidelines.
+To ensure consistency with these standards and guidelines, the Common Design Review Board aided by the Clarksville-Montgomery Regional Planning Commission staff will review all projects in the Clarksville Design Overlay Districts that require demolition, building and sign permits, or that make modifications to the exterior appearance of buildings, landscaping and parking.
+Existing nonconforming structures, unforeseen physical conditions, and subsequent architectural programmatic constraints may warrant exceptions to the guidelines.
+In such cases, the Common Design Review Board and planning staff will review alternative design solutions as they relate to the intent of the standards and guidelines and accept alternatives that present the best urban design solution.
+Where a single use or purpose spans more than one subdistrict, the Common Design Review Board and planning staff will explore alternative solutions with the developer that achieve the design intent of the standards and guidelines.
 The Clarksville-Montgomery County Regional Planning Commission will review site plans as required by Chapter 5.10 of this Zoning Ordinance.